by Diane Linsley

 Drought-Tolerant Annual Seeds

 African Daisy -- Colorful flowers in shades of orange, apricot, yellow and white.
-Alyssum -- Masses of tiny white or purple flowers.
+Alyssum -- Masses of tiny white, pink or purple flowers.
 Easy to grow from seed.
 Cosmos -- Late summer flowers in a variety of colors, heights and styles.
 Gilia tricolor -- Native wildflower with delicate lilac and white flowers.
 Fragrant.
 Marigold -- Popular annual with yellow, gold, orange and red flowers from seed.
 Silene aremeria -- Vivid pink clusters of flowers.
 Drought-tolerant wildflower.
 Zinnia -- Brightly colored, drought-tolerant flowers for the late summer garden.

 Drought-Tolerant Perennial Seeds